liaozhonghui/learngit/readme.txt

 hahah
 Creating a new branch is quick AND simple.

-This time I select add the something simple
+This time I select add the everything simple